thu-coai/cotk/docs/meta/dataloader.rst

    * :class:`SST`

 Choose an adequate class for your task, and it would be the simplest and best way to build a dataloader.
+Each class will explain how the dataloader is composed of.

 .. _customized_tasks_ref: